ElasticHQ/elasticsearch-HQ/docs/source/installation.rst

 We advise that under any considerable usage/load, this application should be run with a multithreaded server.
 The current flask implementation by itself should not be run in production without this, as it is a single-threaded process.

 We recommend running this WSGI application with gunicorn.
 The Docker container available on DockerHub is pre-configured to run with gunicorn, and is preferred.
-See the Docker Images section in this document for details.
+See the :any:`docker images`

 If you wish to run without a container, install gunicorn by either commenting out the line in the ``requirements.txt`` file or simply running ``pip install gunicorn``